How can we help? 👋

 Why energy networks matter

-For Australia and the United States, Scaler can apply regional emission factors that better reflect the actual emissions intensity of the electricity grid serving a specific asset.
+For Australia, Canada and the United States, Scaler can apply regional emission factors that better reflect the actual emissions intensity of the electricity grid serving a specific asset.
 This improves accuracy for:

 • Compliance reporting (e.g., Building Performance Standards)